drapergem/draper/README.md

 ## Installation

+As of version 3.0.0, Draper is only compatible with Rails 5 / Ruby 2.2 and later.
 Add Draper to your Gemfile.

 ```ruby
   gem 'draper'